martapienkosz/untouched/docs/index.md

 ## Description

-In the middle of a wild, overgrown forest there is an abandoned wooden house.
+In the middle of a wild, **overgrown forest** there is an abandoned wooden house.
 The roof has long since collapsed under the weight of leaves and snow falling every season, and the ivy slowly began to claim the space once inhabited.
-There is no trace of lates human activity.
+There is **no trace** of lates human activity.
 Someone must have left this house in a hurry, knocking over some items and leaving only the heaviest pieces of furniture behind.
-Around the walls of the house as well as on the floor one can spot a mysterious green dust floting - is it a ravising exhibit of a new form of nature or is it the source of depicted ravage?
+Around the walls of the house as well as on the floor one can spot a **mysterious green dust floting** - is it a ravising exhibit of a new form of nature or is it the source of **depicted ravage**?

 ## Process